enspiral/handbook/comms_guidelines.md

 **Google Apps**

 * Email - Everyone at Enspiral is entitled to an Enspiral email address if they need one to represent Enspiral to clients or the public.
 Email is great for one-on-one or small group correspondence, or one-way announcements.
+There are more details on the [Google Apps page](google_apps.md).

 * Calendar - Great for your own planning and for private events and meetings where you have a specific guest list in mind.
-If you want to put out an open invitation, use [Chalkle](http://www.chalkle.com/enspiral] instead.
+If you want to put out an open invitation, use [Chalkle](http://www.chalkle.com/enspiral) instead.

 * Drive - We use Drive (Docs, Sheets, Forms) extensively, but we're moving all 'official' documentation off it and onto GitHub.
 If a team you're working with uses Drive, you'll be invited to the relevant folders/docs.